 A light stand.

 Speedlight bracket (flash bracket) with umbrella receptacle to fit onto the nightstand.
-It will have a hole to fit the umbrella into as well as a shoe for attaching the speedlight.
+It’ll have a hole to fit the umbrella into, as well as a shoe for attaching the speedlight.
 Strobes don’t require an additional bracket as both the light stand fitting and umbrella receptacle are built into the strobe.
 Like this Westcott one on Amazon.

 A diffuser isn’t essential, but it’s a great umbrella modifier that makes the light even softer and so turns your umbrella into something like a softbox.
-As a lover of soft light, I use a diffuser most of the time.
+As a lover of soft light, I use a diffusion panel most of the time.

 Disadvantage of umbrella lighting

 It’s hard to imagine why you would use any other type of light modifier, but there’s a time and place for every light modifier.
-Because umbrellas throw light around so much, except for deep umbrellas, there are three disadvantages:
+However, because umbrellas throw light around so much, except for deep umbrellas, there are three disadvantages:

 - Lack of light control and direction